yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 ## String extraction {#strings}

-In order to extract the string we first check if the string is null or empty.
+In order to extract the string, we first check if the string is null or empty.
-If it's not we proceed to the step 2 - length extraction.
+If it's not, we proceed to the step 2 - length extraction.

 We choose the simple algorithm to determine the string length: String.substr().
 If the index is out of bounds (i.e., string does not contain it) the exception is thrown.